jkwonny/morpheus-space/README.md

 Although it isn't the best example, I wanted to make sure to include a simple loading state and error handling to make it feel more like an actual app.
 I mocked an API design and implemented how the loading and error states would affect the page.

 When I initially read through the prompt, I was considering two options for the DataTable.
 I recently came across a group of frontend devs that preferred creating tables out of divs, mocking the design of a table rather than using table tags because of the lack of responsiveness.
 Tables made with table tags aren't responsive because the tables can resist the natural flow of the page.
 I was tempted to give it a try because mobile views are incredibly important, but ultimately decided against it because of the tabular nature of the data.
+If I had a bit more time, I would priortize

 I hope you enjoy reading through my work - I tried to give it the best I could with the limited amount of time I had.